 This report contains information that may constitute "forward-looking statements."
 Generally, the words "believe," "expect," "intend," "estimate," "anticipate," "project," "will," "may" and similar expressions identify forward-looking statements, which generally are not historical in nature.
-All statements that address future operating performance and events or developments that we expect or anticipate will occur in the future, including statements relating to future operating results, improvements in our information technology and data security infrastructure, including as a part of our cloud data and technology transformation, our strategy, the expected financial and operational benefits, synergies and growth from our acquisitions, changes in U.S. and worldwide economic conditions, such as rising interest rates and inflation, that materially impact consumer spending, consumer debt and employment and the demand for Equifax's products and services, our culture, our ability to innovate, the market acceptance of new products and services and similar statements about our business plans are forward-looking statements.
+All statements future operating performance and events or developments that we expect or anticipate will occur in the future, including statements relating to future operating results, improvements in our acquisitions, changes in U.S. and worldwide economic conditions, such as rising interest rates and inflation, that materially inpact consumer spending, consumer debt and employment and the demand for Equifax's products and services, our culture, our ability to innovate, the market acceptance of new products and services and similar statements about our business plans are forward-looking statements.
 Management believes that these forward-looking statements are reasonable as and when made.
-However, forward-looking statements are subject to certain risks and uncertainties that could cause actual results to differ materially from the Company's historical experience and our present expectations or projections, including without limitation our expectations regarding the Company's outlook, long-term organic and inorganic growth, and customer acceptance of our business solutions referenced above under "Hem 1.
+However, forward-looking statements are subject to certain risks and uncertainties that could cause actual results to differ materially from the Company's historical experience and our present expectations or projections, including without limitation our expectations regarding the Company's on stutlook, long-term organic and inorganic growth, and customer acceptance of our business solutions referenced above under "Hem 1.
 Business" and below in "Hem 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operation - Business Overview."
-These risks and uncertainties include, but are not limited to, those described in Part II, "Hem 1A.
-Risk Factors," and elsewhere in our Annual Report on Form 10-K for the year ended December 31, 2022, as well as subsequent reports filed with the Securities and Ex
+These risks and uncertainties include, but are not limited to, those described in Part II, "Hem 1A, Risk Factors," and elsewhere in our Annual Report on Form 10-K for the year ended Descember 31, 2022, as well as subsequent reports filed with the Securities and Exchange Commission.
+As a result of such risks and uncertainties, speak only as of the date when made.
+We undertake no obligation to publicly update or revise any forward-looking statements, we urge you not to place undue relianc